Tad Gormley Stadium

-Tad Gormley Stadium (originally City Park Stadium) is a 26,500 seat multi-purpose outdoor stadium, located in City Park, in New Orleans, Louisiana.
+Tad Gormley Stadium (originally City Park Stadium) is a 26,500 seat multi-purpose outdoor stadium, located in City Park, in New Orleans, Louisiana, United States.

-The stadium is home to the University of New Orleans Privateers men's and women's track and field teams.
+The stadium is home to the LSU New Orleans Privateers men's and women's track and field teams.
 The Tulane University Green Wave men's and women's track and field teams also host track meets at the stadium.
 The Xavier University men's and women's track and field teams also use the stadium as its home venue.
 It is also frequently used for Louisiana High School Athletic Association football games, soccer matches and track and field meets.

 The stadium features GameDay Grass MT from AstroTurf, a 400-meter all-weather track, three locker rooms, a press box seating 110, and press suite seating for 40.